Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Empirical Evaluation

+\paragraph{Fast Actor–Critic Algorithms.} We first evaluate SEM on the HumanoidBench benchmark using three recent fast actor–critic baselines: FastTD3, FastTD3–SimBaV2, and FastSAC \citep{seo2025fasttd3}.
+These algorithms represent compute–efficient variants of TD3 and SAC, designed to scale with parallel simulation while maintaining strong performance on high–dimensional humanoid control.
+FastTD3--SimBaV2 incorporates hyperspherical normalization and reward scaling to accelerate critic training and stabilize optimization \citep{leesimba}; and FastSAC adapts the entropy--regularized SAC framework with similar throughput--oriented design choices, achieving high parallel efficiency while preserving training stability.
 Across all three baselines, integrating SEM into the actor consistently accelerates early learning and improves asymptotic return.
 As shown in \autoref{fig:aggregate_performance}, SEM agents not only converge faster than their respective baselines, but also maintain lower variance across seeds.
 These results demonstrate that SEM provides complementary benefits to fast actor–critic methods, enhancing both stability and sample efficiency without modifying their underlying optimization procedures (see \autoref{appx:learning_curves} for per-task learning curves). \autoref{fig:aggregate_performance2} (\emph{right}) further shows that SEM improves policy learning on the \texttt{Booster T1} humanoid robot~\citep{seo2025fasttd3}, a real-robot benchmark used to validate transfer from large-scale MuJoCo training \citep{zakka2025mujoco} (see \ref{appx:benchmark_mtbench} for more details).
-We also evaluate FastTD3 on \texttt{12-h1}, \texttt{12-g1} tasks and \texttt{9-IsaacGym} tasks, where a similar pattern is observed, as shown in \autoref{appx:learning_curves_extra}.
+We also evaluate FastTD3 on \texttt{12-h1}, \texttt{12-g1} tasks and \texttt{9-Isaac Gym} tasks, where a similar pattern is observed, as shown in \autoref{appx:learning_curves_extra}.